rollerworks/search/doc/searches.rst

 ------------------------

 The FactoryBuilder helps with setting up the search system.
-You only need to set it up a SearchFactory once, and then it can be reuse multiple times.
+You only need to set a SearchFactory up once, and then it can be reused multiple times.

 .. note::

     The ``Searches`` class and SearchFactoryBuilder are only meant to be used when you using RollerworksSearch as a standalone.
-When making a framework plugin, you'd properly want create the SearchFactory and FieldsRegistry manually using a Dependency Injection system.
+When making a framework plugin, you want to properly create the SearchFactory and FieldsRegistry manually using a Dependency Injection system.

 .. code-block:: php